13 nov. 2018

-Andrew Porter, Diageo’s Recruitment Transformation Lead and the Europe Lead of its Rainbow Network, notes, “We know that for our business to thrive we depend on having diverse talent with a range of backgrounds, skills, and capabilities and that our employees must reflect our broad consumer base – and that, of course, includes LGBTQ+ people.”
+Andrew Porter, Diageo’s Recruitment Transformation Lead and the Europe Lead of its Rainbow Network, notes, “We know that for our business to thrive we depend on having diverse talent with a range of backgrounds, skills and capabilities and that our employees must reflect our broad consumer base – and that, of course, includes LGBTQ+ people.”

 “We view diversity as one of the key enablers that helps our business grow.
 Our values, purpose and standards set the conditions for us to respect the unique contribution each person brings.”

 In South Africa, Liesbeth Botha, a partner at PwC, is also doing her best to change attitudes.
 Botha has been on the FT’s OUTstanding List for her efforts to further LGBTQ+ initiatives.
 She is a co-founder of the PwC ‘Be Yourself’ network in South Africa.
-Thus arranges awareness and social events, and networks with similar outside organizations, to help create an inclusive workplace where staff can truly “be themselves”.
+Thus arranges awareness and social events, and networks with similar outside organisations, to help create an inclusive workplace where staff can truly “be themselves”.

 According to Botha, “Having a lesbian woman in the highest position changes the perspective on everything.
 I appreciate that I can be a role model for women, lesbians and anyone who’s different from the stereotypes people have in their heads.”
 Botha and her wife have been married for 10 years – ever since gay marriage became legal in South Africa – and have two children.
 In many other countries on the African continent, Botha’s story would be not just rare, but impossible.